marigenhq/genome-py/docs/index.rst

-.. genome-reader documentation master file, created by sphinx-quickstart on Sun Apr 21 19:20:07 2019.
+.. genome-py documentation master file, created by sphinx-quickstart on Sun Apr 21 19:20:07 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Genome Reader's documentation!
+Welcome to Genome's documentation!
 =========================================

-Genome Reader is a python library to read genome data into python object.
+Genome is a python library to read genome data into python object.

 .. include:: ../README.rst